marcocg-10/N-Body-Simulator/README.md

 # Problem Description

-This project implements a simulation of an arbitrary number (**N**) of bodies moving in three-dimensional space.
+This project implements a simulation of an arbitrary number (**N**) of bodies moving in three-dimensional space, the design is explained thoroughly in the [Design Document](design/README.md).
 The simulation models a physical phenomenon such as gravitational attraction or electromagnetism.
 For this project, **gravitational attraction based on classical physics models** is used.
 The program reads a job file containing one or more simulation configurations, each associated with:

 * A universe file.
 * A simulation time step (`delta_t`).